ayecue/grunt-klassmer/README.md

 #### options.src
 Type: `String`
-Path to main project file.
+Path to main project javascript file or package json.
 (All other files will get loaded automaticly)

 #### options.out
 Type: `String`